hlubenow/pyqueex/sounds/README.md

 ### Sound-Credits

 All sounds from `https://freesound.org`.
-Some were edited by me in Audacity:
+Some were edited by me afterwards in Audacity.

 - end.wav: `Lose_C_03` by cabled_mess, licensed under CC0.